yzh503/yzh503.github.io/_posts/2015-08-19-Kali-installation-tips-for-MBP-2015.markdown

 ---

 ###Background
-Kali 2.0 live USB does not really well support Macbook pro 2015 Retina.
+Kali 2.0 live USB doesn't' really well support Macbook pro 2015 Retina.
 I've seen lots of people having problems like "black screen after booting from EFI", "got a very small freezing menu in the top left corner", and "Legacy bootloader not found".
 After a few days exploring, I suddenly found a solution to the booting issue (and network), and now Kali 2.0 runs perfectly on my MBP 2015.
 The following are some tricks I did.

 ###Problems and Solutions